 If a child is born out of wedlock, the mother may seek child support by initiating a Paternity action.

 Child support is determined by applying a formula, known as Florida’s Child Support Guidelines, taking into account:

 - how many minor children the parties’ have in common

 - any credits entitled to either part that pays child care and/or health insurance costs

 - the number of overnight visits a parent has with the minor child(ren)

 While this formula may appear straight forward, there is a legal definition for “income,” and you may be surprised as to what that definition encompasses.

 It’s important to note that just because funds you receive are non-taxable doesn’t necessarily mean it’s not considered income for child support purposes.

-Mindi Lasley, P.A. represents clients seeking child support, as well as those who are a party to a case in which child support is being sought.
+Tampa Family & Divorce Lawyer Mindi Lasley represents clients seeking child support, as well as those who are a party to a case in which child support is being sought.